czythu/scCancer/README.md

 The trained model: [`sc_xgboost_alldata.model`](https://github.com/czythu/scCancer_MicroEnv/tree/master/MalignantCellIdentification/model).
 It has been integrated into the R package.

 The basic processing steps are relied on package `scanpy`, `sklearn` and `xgboost`.

+Due to the differences between Seurat and scanpy and the parameters setting at the preprocessing steps, the results of malignant cell identification are slightly different in R and Python.

 ## Report Generation for scRNA-seq analysis